Who can have a NHS vasectomy?

 - You are not “too busy at work to have this vasectomy”, again this is about not being distracted, but focused.

-- You never have not attended an appointment (very frequently non-attendance has in our experience to do with a lack of motivation often due to the fact you are not quite ready yet, a risk we cannot take).
+- You never have not attended an appointment (very frequently non-attendance has in our experience to do with a lack of motivation often due to the fact you are not quite ready yet or very anxious, which increases the risk of post vasectomy pain).

 - You have no medical or social reasons that we need to see you beforehand.